zentralopensource/zentral/docs/apps/monolith.md

 }
 ```

-### S3 repository with santa optional enrollment
+### S3 repository with osquery optional enrollment

 The Munki repository is in a S3 bucket.
-Only santa is proposed for enrollment.
-The Munki enrollment is always enabled. `munkitools_core` and `santa` are present in your repository.
+Only osquery is proposed for enrollment.
+The Munki enrollment is always enabled. `munkitools_core` and `osquery` must be present in your repository.

 ```json
 {